Faculty Curriculum Development Grants

 Funding decisions will be made within one month of application; grant award notices will be distributed immediately thereafter.
 Successful applicants must accept the award in writing within two weeks of receiving notification of an award.
 In the case of an acceptance not being acknowledged, CTAL will reallocate the funding attached to the award.

-Faculty Curriculum Grant projects must be completed by the end of Spring Semester 2014.
+Faculty Curriculum Grant projects must be completed by the end of spring semester 2015.
 Applications for extensions to the time of the grant must be accompanied by an interim report.

 Faculty who received grant awards are expected to meet regularly with a CTAL staff member, share the instructional project at a CTAL forum or other campus-wide event with a teaching and learning focus.